crisischris/shell_emulator/README.md

 # shell_emulator
 small bash - like terminal.
-Suppports (3) built-in commands that fork processes off of the main process as blocking or background commands exit : exits the program status : checks exit status of last command cd : as expected
+Suppports (3) built-in commands that fork processes as blocking or background commands.

+Built-In commands:
+exit - exits the program
+status - checks exit status of last command cd - as expected

 supports background and foreground processes using the '&' symbol.